 CALL NOW FOR A FREE CASE EVALUATION AND CONSULTATION (24/7) by a Super Lawyer for Criminal Law, Avvo.com Rated 10.0 “Superb” Attorney, Top 100 Trial Lawyer: (231) 924-8700 or (616) 458-5500

-Every year the Attorneys at Springstead Bartish & Borgula Law represents many clients accused of committing an array of crimes at the Electric Forest Festival or on the way to the Festival.
-At Springstead Bartish & Borgula Law, we know how these cases are handled and work hard to get the best results possible for our clients.
+Every year the Attorneys at Springstead Bartish Borgula & Lynch represents many clients accused of committing an array of crimes at the Electric Forest Festival or on the way to the Festival.
+At Springstead Bartish Borgula & Lynch, we know how these cases are handled and work hard to get the best results possible for our clients.
 See our reviews on avvo.com , which include many reviews from satisfied clients who have faced criminal charges after attending the Electric Forest Festival.
 Also our West Michigan criminal defense attorneys have compiled a list of Electric Forest Festival Arrest FAQ’s for concertgoers arrested or ticketed at the festival.

 If you are arrested, you will be given an appearance ticket to show up in court in a certain date range.
 If you show up, you will likely receive a bond and your case will proceed on the normal criminal docket.
 Failure to show up will result in a bench warrant being issued, arrest, and jail.
-This means that most arrests will not result in concertgoers being lodged at the Oceana County Jail (so as to not overwhelm the jail).
+If you are not from Michigan and do not appear as directed, you will likely be arrested and extradited to Michigan.
+Extradition is a slow process in which the person being extradited is incarcerated pending extradition.
+In most cases, concertgoers are not lodged at the Oceana County Jail (so as to not overwhelm the jail).
 However, you will be asked to leave the Festival grounds.

 Yes, it is possible.
 There are two laws in Michigan that serve as diversions: M.C.L.
 333.7411 (called a “74-11” in Michigan) and the Holmes Youthful Trainee Act (H.Y.T.A.).
 Both require the court to go along with a diversionary sentence.
 If the court agrees to either one, you are put on probation, typically for one year, and, if you successfully complete probation (no positive drug tests and no other violations of the law), then the case is dismissed and you will not have a conviction on your record.
 Check our recent blog post for more insight on how the new judges handling Electric Forest Festival cases in Oceana County may impact your case.